 Chlamydial conjunctivitis is a type of bacterial infection that causes eye inflammation.
-It occurs due to hand-to-eye contact after contact with the bacteria that causes genital chlamydia infections.
+It results from hand-to-eye contact after contact with the bacteria that causes genital chlamydia infections.
 Symptoms include itching and a watery discharge from the eyes.

 Sexually active people are at risk of coming in contact with chlamydia, a type of sexually transmitted infection (STI).

 A person can develop an asymptomatic infection on the genitals and spread it to their eyes through contact with the hands.